scottrlarson/profession/content/services/information/management/system.md

 ## Terms

 {{% alert %}}System Management is a pre-emptive service that aims to reduce failures, unresolved security, or software/hardware issues that usually cause catastrophes requiring a repair visit.
-The fees for this System Management service includes the upkeep of the pre-emptive service.
-Support for any issues related to the reliability, security or backup of your device is handled on an individual bases, or by contract.
-Check my [rates](/#rates) for more information.{{% /alert %}}
+The System Management fees only cover the upkeep of the service and its components.
+The fees do not cover any other service related issues with your device.{{% /alert %}}

 - If you purchase the **Total Security, Upkeep, and Backup System Management Service** package, it covers the installation and upkeep of each service.
 I remotely manage and customize the service's settings to help prevent most problems from causing system downtime or loss of data.
 If a problem is identified during my normal monitoring, I will contact you and let you know a normal servicing needs to happen, and we can talk about [fees](/#rates) or I can send you a quote of service.
 - **Upkeep System Management** is a service that helps prevent downtime by identifying potential problems to your hardware and software before they cause catastrophes.